FOOD FOR OCCASIONAL USE

 These oils are high in omega-6 fatty acids and usually quite refined.
 We do not suggest cooking with them or adding them to food.

 Fresh hempseed and flaxseed oils.
 These are minimally processed, and that is a benefit.
 However, they are quite yin and go rancid quickly.
-So please minimize their use to no more than a little once a week.
+So please minimize their use to no more than a little once or twice per week.

 A little spice is okay to add to food, but do not add a lot of condiments and spices to your food.
-Many tend to be yin and somewhat irritating or otherwise toxic.
+They are too yin and many are irritating or otherwise slightly toxic.